Google selling Terra Bella satellite imaging business to Planet

 Planet will use the Terra Bella capabilities to help grow its potential customer base: The company has a brisk commercial business, it says, through its existing medium resolution capabilities, but the higher-res imaging it’ll get now will allow it to appeal to more consumer endpoints and broach new markets, including for clients like Google itself.

 Terra Bella was itself an acquisition for Google, picked up as Skybox Imaging in 2014 in a deal valued at $500 million.
-Google has recently been realigning its business, begininnig with the formation of Alphabet as an overarching parent company, and it’s likely that owning its own satellite imaging rather than licensing it from a dedicated provider is part of that ongoing rationalization of its various lines of business.
+Google has recently been realigning its business, beginning with the formation of Alphabet as an overarching parent company, and it’s likely that owning its own satellite imaging rather than licensing it from a dedicated provider is part of that ongoing rationalization of its various lines of business.

 The financial terms of the deal were not disclosed, though in TechCrunch’s original reporting a potential price for Climate Corporation, another prospective buyer, was said to be set at $300 million.